mdp93/academic-kickstart/content/authors/admin/_index.md

     url: https://www.clemson.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include automotive security and privacy.
+bio: My research interests broadly lie in automotive security and privacy.

 # Interests to show in About widget
 interests:
   - Autonomous Vehicle Security
-  - Adversarial Machine Learning
+  - Trustworthy AI
-  - Generative AI Applications in Security
+  - Generative AI for Security
   - Automotive Data Privacy

 # Education to show in About widget